More likely than not you’re wearing the wrong size bra...I know, shocker!

 Bras are expensive and they aren’t even the most comfortable item of clothing you own!
 Your bra’s job is support... so it should be snug (not tight).

 After you’ve ditched whatever post-surgical number you’ll be wearing, settling in to your new bras will have a profound effect on how you look and feel.
 It’s worth the time (lots of time) and the money to buy yourself some good quality bras.

-And that’s especially true when you’re squeezing your implants into one.
+And that’s especially true when you’re squeezing your breast implants into one.

 You Can Never Have Enough Bras

 And hopefully it is more than just the one bra!

 Do you find yourself reaching for the same trusty bras in your underwear drawer?
 The average number of bras a woman owns varies, but it seems to sit around the 8 or 9 mark.

 I’ve seen so many women (post-surgery) telling me how they love bra shopping for their new boobs... so expect that quoted number to be higher.
 But seriously, it’s not actually the quantity but the quality that matters.

 I certainly have some bras that are more comfortable than others.
 If you find one of your bras is like a trusty pair of jeans and you’re wearing it all the time, try and buy a few more the same.

 A frequent flyer bra should last you about six months before the material becomes too stretchy to do its job of supporting your girls.
 That’s quite a high bra turnover!